seriaati/enka-py/README.md

 # Questions, issues, contributions
 For questions, you can contact me on [Discord](https://discord.com/users/410036441129943050) or open an [issue](https://github.com/seriaati/enka-py/issues).
 To report issues with this wrapper, open an [issue](https://github.com/seriaati/enka-py/issues).
-To contribute, fork this repo and open a [pull request](https://github.com/seriaati/enka-py/pulls).
+To contribute, fork this repo and submit a [pull request](https://github.com/seriaati/enka-py/pulls).